 The amount of protein necessary to stimulate maximum MPS seems to be an important factor to stimulate lean mass gain.
-Areta et al [136] tested the effect of 80 g of whey protein throughout 12 h after resistance exercise, ingested in different forms: 8×10 g every 1.5 h; 4 $\times 20$ g every 3 h; or 2 $\times 40$ g every 6 h.
+Areta et al tested the effect of 80 g of whey protein throughout 12 h after resistance exercise ingested in different forms: $8 \times 10$ g every 1.5 h; $4 \times 20$ g every 3 h; or $2 \times 40$ g every 6 h.
 It was concluded that 20 g of protein consumed every 3 h showed higher protein synthesis .
-It seems that the ideal dose of protein per meal for adults is 20 g per meal [136,138,139] and an intake higher, for example 40 g, does not increase protein synthesis and promotes higher urea synthesis and amino acid oxidation [139].
-It is important to remember that when protein is ingested in correct doses, co-ingestion with carbohydrate does not increase protein synthesis [140,141].
-In elderly individuals, the decrease in the capacity of digestion, postprandial distribution, muscle amino acid uptake, and anabolic intracellular signalization [123] requires higher protein intake, mainly after exercise [138].
-For this population, is recommended an intake of 30-40 g of protein per meal and immediately post-exercise [138,142].
-Recently, a new recommendation of protein intake per kilo per meal was proposed [143].
-The authors suggested an intake of ~0.25-

-0.34g/kg/meal for younger and ~0.40 g/kg/meal for older individuals [143].
+It seems that the ideal dose of protein per meal for adults is 20 g per meal136,138,139 and an intake higher, for example 40 g, does not increase protein synthesis and promotes higher urea synthesis and amino acid oxidation.
+Additionally, it is important to remember that when protein is ingested in correct doses, co-ingestion with carbohydrate does not increase protein synthesis.
+Elderly individuals seems to require higher protein intake, mainly after exercise, due the decrease in the capacity of digestion, postprandial distributionn, muscle amino acid uptake, and anabolic intracellular signalization.
+For this population, is recommended an intake of 30-40 g of protein per meal and immediately post-exercise.
+Recently, a new recommendation of protein intake per kilo per meal was proposed.
+The authors suggested an intake of ~0.25-0.34g/kg/meal for younger and ~0.40 g/kg/meal for older individuals.
 An important information is that this recommendation was based on six retrospective studies, whereas in five studies whey was used as protein source.
-Whey presents high amounts of leucine than other protein sources, so the recommendation of amount of protein in each meal could be higher when foods that contain less leucine are ingested.
+Whey contains higher amounts of leucine than other protein sources, therefore the recommendation of protein dose in each meal can be higher when foods that contain less leucine are ingested.

-9 Conclusions
+Conclusions

-Several nutritional sports foods and supplements are effective at influencing energy supply, with substantial evidence for carbohydrate and creatine supplements [4] and for physiological buffering agents such as β -alanine and sodium bicarbonate.
+Several nutritional sports foods and supplements are effective at influencing energy supply, with substantial evidence for carbohydrate and creatine supplements and for physiological buffering agents such as $\beta$ -alanine and sodium bicarbonate.
 This paper reviewed the evidence to determine the optimal time and efficacy doses for sports supplements verified by scientific evidences that report a performance enhancing effect in both situation of laboratory and training settings.
-These sports supplements included; β -alanine, beetroot juice (nitrate), caffeine, creatine, sodium bicarbonate, carbohydrate and protein (Table 1).
+These sports supplements included; $\beta$ -alanine, beetroot juice (nitrate), caffeine, creatine, sodium bicarbonate, carbohydrate and protein (Table 1).